A presentation by John Hughes on indexes and why refreshing them is not best practice or as he put it “Stop refreshing the @#$%&! indexes”

 Outline the impact indexes can have on store performance

-Provide you insight on following the process of how data is indexed to aid with dubugging common issues.
+Provide you insight on following the process of how data is indexed to aid with debugging common issues.

 An index is responsible for collecting, parsing and storing data to facilitate fast and accurate information retrieval.
 Hughes describes an index as a form of caching but where the data is transformed during the process.
 Indexes prevent the server from repeatedly making complex calculations in the form of database queries to retrieve often needed information.
 The larger your site the further the performance impact is without indexes.